McCarthy Photography Outing

 McCarthy is approximately a seven-hour drive from either Anchorage or Fairbanks.
 It is possible to fly or arrange shuttles from Anchorage to McCarthy, and occasionally we can help arrange carpools for students, though we make no promises.
 McCarthy and neighboring Kennecott, a national historic landmark, are situated within the Kennicott Valley (note the different spellings between the natural features and historical features.)
 McCarthy and Kennecott serve locals and travelers alike as a gateway to world-class backcountry opportunities and amazing front country hikes and walks (including access to the Root Glacier); the Kennicott Valley also provides a window into some of the most unique chapters in Alaska's history and an authentic, lively contemporary community.

 Lunch will be provided and shared communally.
 Hot water will be also provided for coffee and tea.
 Every effort will be made to accommodate dietary needs and restrictions with advance notice.
 Limited storage of equipment will be provided at the WMC campus.

-Cost: $99/person if you pay by May 15th. $109/person if you pay after May 15th.
+Cost: $99/person if you pay before May 15th. $109/person if you pay after May 15th.
 Current WMC Members receive a 10% discount (not applicable to the early bird discount).
 The workshop price includes lunch at the WMC.

 Register: To register for this workshop, please pay the $99 workshop fee and you will receive an email confirming your registration.
 If you prefer, you may also mail a check.
 Write to firstname.lastname@example.org or call (907) 554-4464 with any questions.